Neural-Arena-DAO/docs/whitepaper/tokenomics/dao.md

 # DAO

-## Reasons

-Establishing the Neural Arena DAO is the most important event to guarantee both the development and growth of the platform for two main reasons:
+The creation of the Neural Arena DAO is arguably the most significant development in ensuring the platform's continued growth and maturation, for two key reasons:

 ### Build trustness